Interfacing with international omics data repositories

 Uploading data to international repositories is only one part of the research data life cycle.
 Many researchers also obtain data for their analyses from various international data repositories, and our consultations have revealed that some researchers encounter challenges when attempting to retrieve data at scale.

-We are planning a series of community town hall style meetings (for Q3 2024) to investigate this problem further, with the first being held in July.
+We are running a series of community town hall style meetings (for Q3 2024) to investigate this problem further.
+The first town hall was held in July.

 Get involved